 As awful as it is to think, do not forget that the perpetrators may be the soldiers of your own nation.
-War is quite literally hell, and men going through hell may act out of character or just plain evilly.

 Unless you are well away from the front lines and being processed through military checkpoints for travel, aid or other such administrative functions you must make it a point to stay well away from soldiers at all costs.